GDevelopApp/GDevelop-examples/examples/snap-object-to-grid/README.md

-Example showing how to create a grid and have objects snapped to the grid.
+Show how to have objects snapped to grids from rectangular to hexagonal.